The Factory: 1960–1964: Early studios

-In 1960, pop artist Andy Warhol purchased a townhouse at 1342 Lexington Avenue in the Carnegie Hill neighborhood of Manhattan, which he also used as his art studio.
+In 1960, Pop artist Andy Warhol purchased a townhouse at 1342 Lexington Avenue in the Carnegie Hill neighborhood of Manhattan, which he also used as his art studio.
 Due to the mess his work was causing at home, Warhol wanted to find a studio where he could paint.
-A friend of his found an old unoccupied firehouse on 159 East 87th Street where Warhol began working in January 1963.
+A friend of his found an old unoccupied firehouse on 159 East 87th Street, where Warhol began working in January 1963.
 No one was eager to go there, so the rent was $150 a month.
+Later that year, Warhol was informed that the building would have to be vacated soon.